Stratigraphy: Magnetostratigraphy

 Example of magnetostratigraphy.
 Magnetic stripes are the result of reversals of the Earth's magnetic poles and seafloor spreading.
 New oceanic crust is magnetized as it forms and then it moves away from the midocean ridge in both directions.

 Magnetostratigraphy is a chronostratigraphic technique used to date sedimentary and volcanic sequences.
 The method works by collecting oriented samples at measured intervals throughout a section.
 The samples are analyzed to determine their detrital remanent magnetism (DRM), that is, the polarity of Earth's magnetic field at the time a stratum was deposited.
 For sedimentary rocks this is possible because, as they fall through the water column, very fine-grained magnetic minerals (< 17 μm) behave like tiny compasses, orienting themselves with Earth's magnetic field.
 Upon burial, that orientation is preserved.
 For volcanic rocks, magnetic minerals, which form in the melt, orient themselves with the ambient magnetic field, and are fixed in place upon crystallization of the lava.

 Oriented paleomagnetic core samples are collected in the field; mudstones, siltstones, and very fine-grained sandstones are the preferred lithologies because the magnetic grains are finer and more likely to orient with the ambient field during deposition.
-If the ancient magnetic field were oriented similar to today's field (North Magnetic Pole near the North Rotational Pole), the strata would retain a normal polarity.
+If the ancient magnetic field were oriented similarly to today's field (North Magnetic Pole near the North Rotational Pole), the strata would retain a normal polarity.
 If the data indicate that the North Magnetic Pole were near the South Rotational Pole, the strata would exhibit reversed polarity.

 Results of the individual samples are analyzed by removing the natural remanent magnetization (NRM) to reveal the DRM.
 Following statistical analysis, the results are used to generate a local magnetostratigraphic column that can then be compared against the Global Magnetic Polarity Time Scale.

 This technique is used to date sequences that generally lack fossils or interbedded igneous rocks.
 The continuous nature of the sampling means that it is also a powerful technique for the estimation of sediment-accumulation rates.